What is AI Psychosis?

 Sycophancy

 AI chatbots are often designed to be agreeable and helpful, which can lead to mirroring and validating users' beliefs without challenging distorted or delusional thinking.
-Research from Anthropic (2024) identified sycophancy as one of the most critical safety challenges in AI systems.
 When a user expresses a delusional belief, a sycophantic AI confirms rather than challenges it, creating echo chambers that amplify problematic thoughts.
+The Psychosis-bench benchmark (2025) measured this reinforcement directly across multiple models.

 Anthropomorphism